AlgoLab/HapQual/README.md

 _single nucleotide variants_ (SNVs), as phased using a reads-based phaser (or any method) with respect to a set of sequencing reads, _e.g._, those reads which were used to obtain the phasing.
-This is described in a document in `documents` directory of this repository, which we will hereby refer to as the _document_.
+This is described in a document `documents/quality-measures` (make it with `latexmk -pdf ..` of this repository, which we will hereby refer to as the _document_.
 The codes in this directory compute these measures according to this _document_.
 The best way to illustrate these codes is with the following full example

 # Usage --- via an example